ArdentEmpiricist/text_analysis/README.md

 * All errors (unreadable files, PDF problems) are reported at the end, never panic
 * CLI built with `clap`
 * Results output to timestamped files in the working directory
-* Failsafe: Outputs a `.txt` file containing the whole analysis
+* Failsafe: Always outputs a `.txt` file containing the whole analysis

 ---